saiteki-kai/ansible/README.md

-# Ansible Playbook
+# Personal Laptop Configuration with Ansible

-Ansible playbook for my setup on Ubuntu.

-## Requirements

-- Ubuntu 23.10
-- Ansible
+This Ansible playbook simplifies and automates the setup and configuration of my personal Ubuntu laptop.

+The installation process includes core packages, utility tools like curl, fzf, exa, and bat, along with essential applications such as the web browser, VLC, Spotify, and Telegram.
+Additionally, it involves configuring of SSH and GPG keys that are encrypted with Ansible Vault, configuring Oh-My-Zsh, installing Neovim from source, and setting up my [dotfiles](https://github.com/saiteki-kai/.dotfiles).

 ## Install